DIS25TTY/womansafetyapp/README.md

 # womansafetyapp
 An Android Studio Development

-Below is the Presentation that we presented
+Below is the Presentation that we presented for our mobile application development

 [Mad PPT.pptx](https://github.com/DIS25TTY/womansafetyapp/files/11999060/Mad.PPT.pptx)